runekn/x4-reactive-docking/README.md

 4. *When I change the pilot or take manual control of a ship the Reactive mode is removed?*
 	- Yes, the only way I know to transfer changes from UI to the escort script is to use the pilot's blackboard.
 So the reactive mode is attached to the pilot.

+5. *My Reactive option is disabled?*
+	﻿- This should only happen if the leader ship has no pilot.
+If the ship has gotten a pilot and the option is still unavailable, try just closing and reopening the menu.
+If that still does not work, submit a bug report please.

 ## Known bugs

 * Error logs on changing pilot on ship that had reactive mode enabled.
 Though it doesn't seem to have an impact.